 Primary lymphoma of the brain is cancer of white blood cells that starts in the brain.

-Patients who have a weakened immune system are at greater risk for primary lymphoma of the brain.
-Common causes of a weakened immune system include:
+Patients who have a weakened immune system are at high risk of primary lymphoma of the brain.
+Common causes of a weakened immune system include HIV and organ transplants (especially heart transplants).

-Primary lymphoma of the brain is also linked to Epstein-Barr Virus (EBV), the virus that causes mononucleosis, especially in people with HIV infection.
+Primary lymphoma of the brain may be linked to Epstein-Barr Virus (EBV).
+This is the virus that causes mononucleosis, especially in people with HIV infection.

 The following tests may be done to help diagnose a primary lymphoma of the brain: